Smol Slime

 boards\MANUFACTURER\BOARD_NAME.dts

-. - Click on the nRF Connect tab on the left side of your screen (about half way down).
+. - Click on the nRF Connect tab located on the left side of your screen, approximately halfway down.

 - Under "Applications" , click on "+ Add build configuration."

-- Scroll down and click on the "Build Configuration" button.
+- Scroll down and click the "Build Configuration" button.

-Note: For trackers, settings are found in "nRF Kconfig GUI" under "Actions" and expand the "SlimeNRF" section.
+Note: For trackers, settings can be found in the "nRF Kconfig GUI" under "Actions" and expand the "SlimeNRF" section.

 Board defines can be found in \boards\

-for overlays (Boards within the Zephyr library) and custom boards are found in boards\MANUFACTURER\BOARD_NAME.dts
+for overlays (Boards within the Zephyr library), while custom boards are located in boards\MANUFACTURER\BOARD_NAME.dts

 .